Juan Ruiz Anchía

 Juan Ruiz Anchía (born June 12, 1949) is a Spanish cinematographer.

-His work includes James Foley's adaptation of David Mamet's Glengarry Glen Ross and At Close Range.

-Early career
+Background

 Anchía attended the Escuela Official de Cinematografia in Madrid, graduating in 1972, followed by a graduate in the AFI Conservatory with a Master in Visual Arts as a Director of Photography in 1981.

 His AFI television movie, Miss Lonelyhearts (1983), won the Cannes Film Festival for Best Foreign Film.